 What Drives Silver and Gold Prices?

-Receive 1 Gram for every $5,000 USD Invested in an RSP Account
+Receive 1 gram of gold for every $5,000 USD invested in an Registered Account

 There are no less than four major fundamentals at work that can explain the precious metals markets and in particular silver the best.
 Each has had an unequivocal impact on pricing thus far in this secular bull market for precious metals and each fundamental can be argued alone or as part of a group.